mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 That actually happened.
 With a buoy, my times were 3:12.8 and 3:14.3, then without a buoy, 3:13.5 and 3:15.2.
 The last 2x175m strong w/bouy saw 3:08.6 and 3:08.9.

----
+### Easy Jog Back Home

-It was an **easy jog** home from the pool.
-I now know that I am a 24 minute jog to the _Esquimalt Rec Centre_ going up the hill on _Lampson_.
+Now I know that I am about a 24 minute jog to the _Esquimalt Rec Centre_ going up the hill on _Lampson_.
 Piriformis did ok and I jogged a couple extra blocks to get closer to the 30 minute time.

 <!---->
 ## SATURDAY MAY 01 ☀️